 Mollohan said the silver stone was deeply imbedded in the clod, and only the tiniest fraction was near enough the surface to catch his eye, as if by chance.

 "In another few days, I'm sure a vehicle would have passed over and pushed it into the ground," he said.

 To this day Mollohan has declined to provide specific directions to the site where he found the silver for fear of causing a commotion, but when he found articles about the silver rush published at West Virginia Explorer Magazine, he decided to reach out.

 For more information on silver in Jackson County, West Virginia, or to report any similar discoveries, contact the Ripley Convention and Visitor Bureau at 304-514-2609.

-Wandering the pastures along Skull Run, a traveler would have no idea of the dark tales connected with that section of Jackson County.
-Apart from the ominous name, "Skull Run," the vale with its grazing cattle seems a world away from warfare, but according to one historian, red clay isn't the only substance that turns the stream red after a rainstorm.
+Wandering the scenic pastures along Skull Run, a traveler would have no idea of the dark tales connected with that section of Jackson County.
+Apart from the ominous name "Skull Run," the vale with its grazing cattle seems a world away from warfare, but according to one historian, red clay isn't the only substance that has turned the stream red after a rainstorm.
 Read the full story here.

 Sign up to receive a FREE copy of West Virginia Explorer Magazine in your email weekly.
 Sign me up!